The $L$-function of the surface parametrizing cuboids: Introduction

 In \cite{ST}, Stoll and Testa gave a detailed study of $\bar{S}$ and computed many geometric invariants explicitly.
 For example, they computed the Hodge diamonds of the minimal desingularization $S$ of $\bar{S}$, as well as the Picard group of $S$ with explicit generators.
 As a consequence, $S$ turns out to be of general type.
 Therefore, if the Bombieri-Lang conjecture (\cite{Lang86},\cite[p.68, Conjecture 4.6]{DT}) is true, there are only ``a few'' rational solutions on $S$, and hence on $\bar{S}$.
 More precisely, $S(\Q)$ is not Zariski dense in $S_{\bar{\Q}}$.
 Although there are no known rational solutions of (\ref{bSeq1}) and only ``a few'' rational points are expected to exist by the Bombieri-Lang conjecture, the geometry of the surface $\bar{S}$ remains of independent interest.

 In this paper, we compute the $L$-functions of $S$ and $\bar{S}$.
 As a byproduct, we give a complete description of the Picard group ${\rm Pic}_{\bar{\Q}}(S)$ as a $G_\Q := {\rm Gal}(\bQ/\Q)$-module.
-Note that Stoll and Testa gave explicit generators of the Picard group ${\rm Pic}_{\bar{\Q}}(S)$, but the fields of definition of these generators were not determined.
-We clarify this point by computing the \'{e}tale cohomology of $S$ and $\bar{S}$.
+We note that Stoll and Testa \cite{ST} determined explicit generators of ${\rm Pic}_{\bar{\Q}}(S)$ together with precise information on their fields of definition.
+In principle, their results contain enough information to recover the Galois module structure.
+In fact, in the proof of \cite[Proposition 7]{ST}, by computer, they computed the intersection matrix for the set $\mathcal{G}$ (see \cite[p.7, Definition 6]{ST}) of possible generators and it may easy to extract precise generators from $\mathcal{G}$ and the shape of the intersection matrix.
+However, such a description is not given explicitly there.
+Our approach provides a direct and explicit determination of the $G_\Q$-module structure as a byproduct of the computation of the $L$-functions.

 To state the claim, we prepare some notation.
-For a prime $\ell$, a non-negative integer $i$, and an algebraic variety $X$ over $\Q$, we denote by $H^i_{\text{\'et}}(V_{\bQ},\Q_\ell))$ the $i$-th $\ell$-adic \'etale cogomology of $V$ (cf. \cite{Deligne}).
+For a prime $\ell$, a non-negative integer $i$, and an algebraic variety $X$ over $\Q$, we denote by $H^i_{\text{\'et}}(X_{\bQ},\Q_\ell))$ the $i$-th $\ell$-adic \'etale cogomology of $V$ (cf. \cite{Deligne}).
 For an $\ell$-adic Galois representation $V$ of $G_\Q$, we denote by $L(s,V)$ the $L$-function of $V$ defined in \cite{Serre} where $s$ is the complex parameter.
-For a modular form $h$ (resp. the Dirichlet character $\chi_L$ associated to a quadratic extension $L/\Q$), we denote by $L(s,h)$ (resp. $L(s,\chi)$) the $L$-function of $h$ (resp. $\chi$).
+For a modular form $h$ (resp. the Dirichlet character $\chi_L$ associated to a quadratic extension $L/\Q$), we denote by $L(s,h)$ (resp. $L(s,\chi_L)$) the $L$-function of $h$ (resp. $\chi_L$).
 The Riemann zeta function is denoted by $\zeta(s)$.
 We refer to \cite[Section 4.4 and Section 5.9]{DS} for the $L$-functions.
-For $N\in\{8,16,32\}$, let $h_N\in S_3(\G_1(32))$ be the unique newform of level $N$ with rational Fourier coefficients (see Section \ref{etacoh}).
+For $N\in\{8,16,32\}$, let $h_N\in S_3(\G_1(N))$ be the unique newform of level $N$ with rational Fourier coefficients (see Section \ref{etacoh}).

 We are now ready to claim the following result. \begin{thm} Corollary \ref{PN}, \ref{LSS}{\rm)} Let $\ell$ be any prime.
 Then, it holds that \begin{enumerate} \item $L(s,H^2_{\text{\'et}}(S_{\bQ},\Q_\ell))= L(s,H^2_{\text{\'et}}(\bar{S}_{\bQ},\Q_\ell))\zeta(s-1)^{24}L(s-1,\chi_{\Q(\sqrt{-1})})^{24}$; \item $L(s,H^2_{\text{\'et}}(\bar{S}_{\bQ},\Q_\ell))=L(s,h_{16})^3 L(s,h_{32})L(s,h_8)^3 L(s-1,L_\ell)$ where \\ $L(s,L_\ell)=\zeta(s)^{10} L(s,\chi_{\Q(\sqrt{-1})})^{2}L(s,\chi_{\Q(\sqrt{-2})})L(s,\chi_{\Q(\sqrt{2})})^{3}$ {\rm(}see Theorem \ref{maineta} for $L_\ell${\rm )}; \item ${\rm Pic}(S_{\bQ})$ is free of rank $64$ and it is generated by \begin{enumerate} \item 34 irreducible divisors defined over $\Q$; \item 26 irreducible divisors strictly defined over $\Q(\sqrt{-1})$; \item one irreducible divisor strictly defined over $\Q(\sqrt{-2})$; \item 3 irreducible divisors strictly defined over $\Q(\sqrt{2})$. \end{enumerate} \end{enumerate} \end{thm}